xuhongxu96/bazel-repos/README.md

 4. [**get_rebuild_costs/results**](get_rebuild_costs/results): We successfully cloned the 560
-filtered repositories and executed the Bazel query command to extract the dependency graph of 425 of them.
+filtered repositories and executed the Bazel query command to extract the dependency graph of 425 of them (output XMLs are saved).
 Subsequently, we computed the rebuild costs using the `depstat` tool, available at [https://github.com/xuhongxu96/depreduce](https://github.com/xuhongxu96/depreduce) (currently private).

 5. [**get_rebuild_costs/sorted.txt**](get_rebuild_costs/sorted.txt): This file contains the list of repositories sorted by their rebuild costs.

+6. [**collect_rule_stats/results**](collect_rule_stats/results): We have collected Bazel rule statistics for the cloned repositories.
+It can be helpful for understanding the programming languages used in these repositories.

 ## Searching Strategy